 Pillar Point Harbor is riprap jetty boat harbor in San Mateo County, located near Half Moon Bay.
 The harbor was the historic home of the Ohlone indigenous tribe and was the site of a number of notable Russian fur trapper shipwrecks throughout the 19th century.
 Today, the harbor serves as a popular resort and pleasure crafting spot, showcasing a variety of hotels and restaurants.
 Dogs are permitted off leash along the enclosed sea wall harbor and within its waters for supervised swimming.
 The Pillar Point Marsh Trail extends a mile off the harbor’s shoreline, offering chances to explore coastal flora and salt marsh regions, and the world-famous Mavericks surf point features waves that swell as high as 60 feet. (website link)

 1 Johnson Pier, Half Moon Bay, CA 94019

 More ideas: Things to Do in Pleasanton and Things to do in Woodland

 12. Albany Bulb

 Albany Bulb is located behind the Golden Gate Fields racetrack and was created by decades of construction debris dumping in the San Francisco Bay.
 Over time, the debris created a landfill peninsula that became populated with underbrush and vegetation such as acacias, palm, fennel, and Himalayan blackberries.
 Today, the bulb serves as a popular spot for guerilla art, featuring notable works produced by area artists such as Osha Neumann and arts collective Sniff.
 Dogs are permitted on the bulb, though visitors are advised to keep leashes handy, as one area of the bulb is restricted as a burrowing owl habitat and several shoreline areas may be hazardous.

-12 Dog-Friendly Beaches in the San Francisco Bay Area & Fun things to do near me today:
+The 12 Dog-Friendly Seaside Spots in the San Francisco Bay Area & Fun things to do near me today: